JoyBassie/alx-system_engineering-devops/0x02-shell_redirections/README.md

+Write a script that displays all users and their home directories, sorted by users.

-script that displays the third line of the file
+Based on the the /etc/passwd file